-I am leading 3 client-facing projects on the order of few hundred thousand to 1.5 million dollars.
-I'm in charge of planning, project management, hiring and also contribute to development and server as a scrum master for my team.
-My current area of focus is automation in construction and warehouses (automated forklifts).
+I was leading 3 client-facing projects on the order of few hundred thousand to 1.5 million dollars.
+I'm was charge of planning, project management, hiring and also contribute to development and serve as a scrum master for my team.
+My area of focus was automation in construction and warehouses (automated forklifts).
+My team was involved with multiple sub-projects ranging from perception/ML to customizing our SaaS/PaaS cloud backend to our customers' needs.
+I was also responsible for some of our product management work and hiring.

 I was leading the self-driving vehicle department, being involved both in the technical and the operations/management side of the organization.
-I was acting both as an Engineering Manager for a multidisciplinary team and as a Technical Program Manager leading self-driving vehicle and simulation development.
+I was acting both as an Engineering Manager for a multidisciplinary team and as a Technical Program Manager of our self-driving vehicle and simulation development.
 My roles at Ascent also covered a range of software development and software management tasks, including: SW architecture design, budgeting, helping out ML research, robotics software development, systems engineering, self-driving operation management, field testing, code reviewing, roadmap planning and technical hiring.
-Throughout all my positions at Ascent, I've been directly reporting to the CTO and before that to the CEO.
+Throughout all my positions at Ascent, I've been directly reporting to the CTO and CEO.

-I was leading the broader self-driving engineering teams at Ascent Robotics while the organization was growing after our Series A investment.
-I was invovled with the vehicle robotics and perception team, infrastructure team and software tools team.
-Before restructuring, I was leading 30+ people in a constantly evolving environment and served as an interim CTO for a while.
-During this period, I started to learn and be involved with leadership and management while still actively working on engineering tasks.
+I was leading the growing automotive (self-driving) teams of Ascent Robotics while the organization was expanding after our Series A investment.
+I was managing the vehicle robotics team, infrastructure team and software tools team.
+I was leading 30+ people in a constantly evolving environment and served as an interim CTO for a while while also still actively participating in development and code reviews.

-I was leading a team of 5-7 engineers, developing the core framework of our deep learning and robotics platform.
-I was working on various self-driving engineering tasks including HW and SW architecture design, software engineering, technical hiring and project management.
-Additional to this, I was also working on financial intelligence projects.
+I was leading a team of 5-7 engineers, developing the core framework of our deep learning and robotics platform and designed our self-driving R&D car platform (Lexus RX450h).
+I led HW and SW architecture design, software engineering, technical hiring and project management.
+Additional to this, I was also working on financial intelligence projects as a software engineer.

 I joined Ascent Robotics as the company's 2nd engineer.
-I am actively participating in shaping the company ever since them, both on the code/architecture and on the organizational level.
+I was actively participating in shaping the company from the beginning, both on the code/architecture and on the organizational level.
 My initial tasks involved computer vision and software prototype development, architecture design and tech pitch to investors and potential partners.

 I worked on industrial vision software and SDKs (Cognex VisionView, Cognex Designer) the company ships with their camera systems.
 I mostly worked in C# and TypeScript with some JavaScript and C++.
 In most of my time at the company I was responsible for HMI framework design and implementation, script parsing, object serialization-deserialization, automatic code generation and software licensing.
 The products I worked on have a combined sales volume over $100M.